-Gore Creek Campground is situated six miles east of Vail, Colorado, at an elevation of 8,700 feet and centrally located for recreation and relaxation in the White River National Forest.
+Gore Creek Campground is situated six miles east of Vail, Colorado, and is a great place for vail camping.
+At an elevation of 8,700 feet and centrally located for recreation and relaxation in the White River National Forest.

 The Gore Creek campground is located along Gore Creek in a forested setting near the boundary of the Eagles Nest Wilderness.
 This is the closest campground to the town of Vail and there are several trailheads nearby into the Eagles Nest Wilderness; all wilderness regulations must be observed when traveling in the wilderness (foot and horse travel only).
 The campground is also located at the west end of the paved Vail Pass/Tenmile Canyon recreation trail open to foot traffic and bicycles.